isaacafrifa/grafan-github-explorer/README.md

 - Docker

 ### Setup:
-- Create a .env file in the root directory (not tracked in Git) with the following environment variables:
+- Create .env file in the root directory with the following environment variables:

   + **GRAFANA_USERNAME:** Username for Grafana access
   + **GRAFANA_PASSWORD:** Password for Grafana access